Qasim-b/CS1999-buggy-race-editor/README.md

 > However could also be useful on client side if they wanted to modify their own autofill.

 Tests:
-> Will do manual tests, shown in testing.md file
+> Will do test plan, shown in testing.md file